-The school has a policy on safeguarding children and young people which you can find on the school website together with a copy of Keeping Children Safe in Education (KCSiE).
-If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or the NPSCC whistleblowing line on 0800 028 0285 Remember, if you have a concern, report it.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, at the school office.
+If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or child.protection@hants.gov.uk.

+Remember, if you have a concern, report it.